HtR212/Gobang-Game/README.md

 The code of the GUI are stored in src/UI.java

 To run the executable jar, please download Gobang.jar and run.bat and then run the latter file.
+(The new version with AI will be uploaded soon)

 Note: The execution of the jar file needs the JAVA Runtime Environment.